Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 This section covers the code you need to have at the start of your contract code.

-To warn if the correct return values for your contract are not being returned, add this right before the start of your contract code:
+To warn if the correct return values for your contract are not being returned, add this right before the start of your contract code.
+It also lets TypeScript-aware tools (IDEs like vsCode and WebStorm) inform the developer about required parameters and return values and warn when methods are misused.

 ```js
 /**
  * @type {ContractStartFn}